 I’m a huge proponent of making the most of every moment in a foreign country.
 Even on a trip to Mauritius or Zanzibar, where sitting by the pool in a resort is the norm, there’s opportunities that can keep you busy adventuring for weeks.

 However, the truth is that most people aren’t cut out to be on their feet all the time, and trying to fill up every second can actually ruin your trip.
 Burnout is a real problem, and so is getting sick.
 Especially if you’re travelling somewhere with a different climate to your own, you might find yourself sniffling if you don’t take care of your well-being.
 For mental exhaustion and depression while travelling, I’ve always relied on BetterHelp.com as a solid anchor to help me feel better and taken care of.

 All of which makes it necessary to take some downtime even on an adventurous holiday.

 How do you ensure you get the most out of your relaxation?
 Apart from being a HUGE fan of yoga on the go, here are 3 other ways to relax while not compromising your adventurous trip.

 1. Chill in a coffee shop

 Coffee shops are wonderfully two-faced.
 On the one hand, they’re the same all over the world, and you can walk in and get comfortable pretty quickly.
-On the other hand, each is crowded with their own breed of people and you can get good insight into the culture of the place.
+On the other hand, each is crowded with their own breed of people and you can get a good insight into the culture of the place.
 In other words, you can relax while simultaneously feeling at home and abroad.

 People watching is a legitimate hobby for many people, and doing so in another city or country is well worth the time.
 It’s a pursuit that requires precious little from you, letting others do the work and being there to reap the rewards.